go140point6/xahl-node/README.md

 To download the script(s) to your local node & install, read over the following sections and when ready simply copy and paste the code snippets to your terminal window.

+## to UPDATE

+if you are updating from an older version, where the allow list was saved in `/etc/nginx/sites-available/xahau` then save them 1st with

+        sudo nano /etc/nginx/sites-available/xahau

 ## Clone the repo, and prep for starting

         cd /root